-PIERRE, S.D. – The South Dakota Board of Education, meeting today, approved the addition of a Law Enforcement program at Lake Area Technical Institute in Watertown.
+PIERRE, S.D. – The South Dakota Board of Education, meeting today, approved the addition of a Law Enforcement program at Lake Area Technical College in Watertown.

 The program will begin in the fall of 2014 and take students 18 months to complete.
 Graduates will be trained in legal, technical, and practical aspects of law enforcement, and completion will result in an AAS degree.

-However, a projected shortage of law enforcement officers in South Dakota justifies the need for an additional program, and because the technical institutes are so spread out, Shephard doesn’t foresee any competition for students among Law Enforcement programs at the other technical institutes.
+However, a projected shortage of law enforcement officers in South Dakota justifies the need for an additional program, and because the technical Colleges are so spread out, Shephard doesn’t foresee any competition for students among Law Enforcement programs at the other technical Colleges.

 “Southeast has indicated they don’t get many law enforcement students from our region,” Shephard said.
 “This program would fill a void in northeast South Dakota, and prevent South Dakotans from traveling to another state for the same education.